Lexus extended warranty: cost, coverage and plans

 Computers and electronics |

-The exclusionary coverage offered by Platinum plans is arguably the best value.
+The broader exclusionary coverage offered by Platinum plans is arguably the best value.
 When you upgrade from Gold to Platinum, you get thousands of extra parts covered for just 10% more cost.
 That’s why the vast majority of extended auto warranty shoppers end up choosing Platinum-equivalent options.

 We once asked an extended warranty provider if Gold- and Powertrain-equivalent plans only exist to make exclusionary plans look like a better deal.
 Their response?
 “Yep!
 Pretty much.”